 - 1. The contributions consist of a normal contribution and an accrued liability contribution as determined by actuarial valuation. - 2.
 The normal contribution rate is calculated as the level percentage of payroll which, if applied for the average new member during the entire period of his anticipated covered service, would be required to meet the cost of all retiree health benefits payable on his or her behalf.
-On the basis of the valuation, the normal contribution rate was determined to be 3.95%.
-As active employees do not contribute to retiree health benefits, the full amount of 3.95% is payable by the City. - 3.
-A contribution of (3.05%) of payroll will liquidate the unfunded accrued liability within a 30-year period. - 4.
-The total City contribution rate required for the City's fiscal year ending June 30, 2015 is, therefore, 0.90% of payroll. - 5.
-The following table summarizes the employer contributions which were determined by the December 31, 2013 valuation and are recommended for use.
+On the basis of the valuation, the normal contribution rate was determined to be 3.67%.
+As active employees do not contribute to retiree health benefits, the full amount of 3.67% is payable by the City. - 3.
+A contribution of (5.79%) of payroll will liquidate the unfunded accrued liability within a 30-year period. - 4.
+The total City ARC rate required for the City's fiscal year ending June 30, 2016 is, therefore, (2.12%) of payroll.
+As the ARC is less than zero, it is our recommendation the employer contributions to the System be set at the normal cost rate of 3.67% of payroll. - 5.
+The following table summarizes the employer contributions which were determined by the December 31, 2014 valuation and are recommended for use.